Faculty & Staff

 Mrs. Bridget Cessor-Culver, Middle School Assistant

-Mrs. Nicole Clark, LS-MS Band
+Mrs. Nicole Clark, Lower and Middle School Band

 Mrs. Nicole Clark is a graduate with the highest honors from the University of Wisconsin at La Crosse with concentrations in both instrumental and vocal music.
 Her performance background includes recitals in alto saxophone, piano and voice.
 She brings to Providence Academy a diverse background of almost 20 years in music education.
 She has taught vocal music, music theory, general music, concert band, and marching band in Rice Lake, WI, Spring Grove, MN and Lake City, MN.
 In addition to teaching, she has served as a music director and cantor at the Newman Center Parish in La Crosse, and a cantor at Mary Queen of Peace, St. Anne's, St. Thomas, and St. Michael.
 Mrs. Clark directs the cadet and concert bands at the academy, teaches band lessons and Middle School general music, and coordinates and accompanies music for the Middle School liturgy.